Clinician Fellowship in Health Care Quality

 Fellows are embedded in our team for a full year, working alongside our staff and clinical leads on initiatives focused on health care quality.
 They contribute to key decisions and strategies while gaining exposure to different aspects of health care administration, improvement science and engagement of patient partners and other key system stakeholders.

 This includes being immersed in all aspects of the initiative, attending stakeholder meetings, supporting the dissemination and publication of key findings, contributing their clinical and academic expertise and learning from a dynamic team with diverse backgrounds.
 Fellows also benefit from mentorship from clinical and administrative leaders who have led large-scale health care system improvement efforts.

-Together with the BC Academic Health Science Network, fellows also have access to a network of scholars and researchers with a focus on learning health systems, patient-oriented research, health care quality and patient safety.
+Together with Michael Smith Health Research BC, fellows also have access to a network of scholars and researchers with a focus on learning health systems, patient-oriented research, health care quality and patient safety.
 This partnership provides fellows with the opportunity to receive mentorship and guidance with regards to publication and research activities linked to the projects in which they’re involved.